poechlauerbe/F1-app/README.md

 ## open points / ideas
 - adapt "how to use"
 - think about CSS grid of the different pages
-- change update process to not calculate everything in the browser
-- change update process to only process updated values and not recalculate everything (faster)
+- idea layout change to tables
 - add qualifying/training mode
   - get info what session is through session mode
 - add point table (maybe change drivers in to general leaderboard)